semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

 ## Analyze findings

-Once you've [enabled Assistant](/semgrep-code/semgrep-assistant-code/#enable-semgrep-assistant), you can use the **Analyze** button on the [Findings page](/semgrep-code/findings) to trigger all Assistant functions, including autofix, autotriage, and component tagging, on existing findings.
+Once you've [enabled Assistant](/semgrep-code/semgrep-assistant-code/#enable-semgrep-assistant), you can use the **Analyze** button on the [Findings page](/semgrep-code/findings) to trigger all Assistant functions, including autofix, auto-triage, and component tagging, on existing findings.

 ![Assistant Analyze button on Findings page](/img/scp-assistant.png#md-width)